topejamez/Analysis-of-World-Layoffs/README.md

 ### Project Overview

 This is an in-depth examination of global job displacement trends across various industries and regions.
-This analysis typically involves identifying the primary factors driving layoffs, such as economic downturns, technological advancements, industry-specific challenges, or organizational restructuring.
+This analysis typically identifies the primary factors driving layoffs, such as economic downturns, technological advancements, industry-specific challenges, or organizational restructuring.
 It also evaluates the short-term and long-term impacts of layoffs on.
 The goal is to uncover patterns, provide actionable recommendations for mitigation, and forecast future trends in the labor market.

 ### Data Source

-Layoffs data: The primary dataset used for this analysis is world_layoffs.xlsx, containing detailed information about the layoffs across industries and companies.
+Layoffs data: The primary dataset used for this analysis is world_layoffs.xlsx, which contains detailed information about layoffs across industries and companies between 2020 and 2023.

 ### Tools

 Excel is the source of the dataset in the XLSX file.
 Structured Query Language is used to clean the dataset, format, transform, group, and analyze.
-Libraries used include

 ### Data Cleaning/Preparation